 If you’re shy and have a hard time making small talk, volunteer to help in some way.
 You could set up the room, contact potential speakers—anything that gives you a reason to talk to people.

 Also, give people physical business cards.
 It makes you harder to forget.
 At the very least, people will probably put your card their pocket or bag and think of you again when they take it out after the event, and you never know: they might keep the card and see it on their desk or in a drawer when they need help in the future.

 Another way to get your foot in the door is to write when nobody else wants to.
 Look hard for work around the holidays.
 Many established writers will turn down work in December, but people still need things written.
 These days, I would definitely turn down work because of the holidays, but when I was just getting started, I picked up a lot of new assignments and clients in November and December.

 Look for Work Close to the End of a Fiscal Year

 Another good time of year to put your search in overdrive is at the end of a fiscal year.
 Big companies and government agencies often have money left at the end of the fiscal year, and if they don’t spend it, they lose it.
 Find out when the fiscal year ends for people you want to work for, and drop them a line or call them to say hello around that time.
 I picked up lots of work from people who found themselves with money to spend and only a couple of weeks to spend it.

 Ask for Advice

-Also, when you’re just getting started, don’t be afraid to ask for help and advice; you have nothing to lose but a little dignity, and you’ll probably even get to keep it.
+Also, when you’re just getting started, don’t be afraid to ask for help and advice; you have nothing to lose but a little dignity, and you’ll probably even get to keep that.
 Right after I graduated, I met a couple of people at a party who freelanced for the local newspaper.
-I wanted to ask them for introductions or advice, but I was too afraid.
-In reality, I was just being silly.
+I wanted to ask them for introductions and advice, but I was too afraid.
+In reality, I was being ridiculous.
 What did I have to lose?
-Maybe they would have thought I was a geek, but I never saw them again anyway.
+Maybe they would have thought I was annoying, but I never saw them again anyway.